Erreur32/homeassistant-dozzle-addon/dozzle/README.md

 >  - Review Docker socket permissions
 >  - Keep the add-on updated
 >  - Be cautious with log cleaning in production environments
+>  - Use ingress for secure access through Home Assistant

 ## Supported Architectures